Skip to main content Skip to footer

 GMC Reference: SES/489

-All trainees will start their training in South East Scotland spending ST1 and ST2 in placements at the Royal Hospital for Sick Children, Edinburgh and Simpsons Maternity Services at the Royal Infirmary of Edinburgh during which time their training will focus on developing core skills in general paediatrics and neonatology.
+All trainees will start their training in South East Scotland spending ST1 and ST2 in placements at the Royal Hospital for Sick Children, Edinburgh and The Simpson Centre for Reproductive Health at the Royal Infirmary of Edinburgh during which time their training will focus on developing core skills in general paediatrics and neonatology.

-Sub-specialty grid training within South East Scotland is currently available in the following specialties: Neonatal Medicine, Oncology, GI/Hepatology/Nutrition, Respiratory Medicine, Neurology, Neurodisability, Endocrine & Diabetes, Community Child Health.
+Sub-specialty grid training within South East Scotland is currently available in the following specialties: Neonatal Medicine, Oncology, GI/Hepatology/Nutrition, Respiratory Medicine, Neurology, Endocrine & Diabetes, Community Paediatrics, Infectious Diseases, Paediatric Emergency Medicine and Paediatric Intensive Care Medicine.
+Not all specialties will be available for Grid posts every year and this is dependent on a range of different factors influencing total numbers of trainees entering and leaving the programme.

 Research, audit, teaching and management opportunities